KonstantinosGer/Data-Analysis-Saronic-Gulf-Maritime-AIS-dataset/README.md

 # DataAnalysis-Saronic-Gulf-Maritime-AIS-dataset
-In the current work, we condacted statistical mining, visualization, data pre-processing and analysis on the Saronic Gulf Maritime AIS dataset which is comprised of vessel trajectories on the Saronic Gulf, Greece for a period of one week.
+In the current work, we conducted statistical mining, visualization, data pre-processing and analysis on the Saronic Gulf Maritime AIS dataset which is comprised of vessel trajectories on the Saronic Gulf, Greece for a period of one week.
 Our work is organized mainly as followed:

 1. Data acquaintance